 The City of Burnie is Tasmania's local government area.
 It covers Burnie city and the surrounding areas, though it doesn't include Somerset - a town that is usually classed as part of Burnie metropolitan area.
-Burnie's total area is 618 km2 (238.6 ml2).
-In 2010 city's population was 19,890.
+Burnie's total area is 618 km2 (239 ml2), with city population around 20,000.

 Burnie lies on Emu Bay at the mouth of Emu River on Tasmania's northern coast.
 The settlement was established in 1829 as Emu Bay Settlement, and in 1866 renamed as a town.
 Burnie is served by Sydney-Tasmania ferry and is also the commercial centre for northwestern Tasmania.
 Close by is Cradle Mountain-Lake St.Clair National Park, which incorporates Cradle Mountain with its lava peak rising to 1,545 m (5,069 feet).